 There are many instances of this.
 Life seems to be one of them, a particularly striking one.
 Life seems to be orderly and lawful behaviour of matter, not based exclusively on its tendency to go over from order to disorder, but based partly on existing order that is kept up.

-The non-physicist finds it hard to believe that really the ordinary laws of physics, which he regards as the prototype of a part inviolable precision, should be based on the statistical tendency of matter to go over into disorder.
-I have given examples in Chapter 1.
-The general principle involved is the famous Second Law of Thermodynamics (entropy principle) and its equally famous statistical foundation.
+The non-physicist finds it hard to believe that really the ordinary laws of physics, which he regards as the prototype of inviolable precision, should be based on the statistical tendency of matter to go over into disorder.
+I have given examples in Chapter I. The general principle involved is the famous Second Law of Thermodynamics (entropy principle) and its equally famous statistical foundation.